vwool/linux-mm/Documentation/mm/process_addrs.rst

 correct lock ordering.

-Each time a VMA read lock is acquired, we acquire a read lock on the :c:member:`!vma->vm_lock` read/write semaphore and hold it, while checking that the sequence count of the VMA does not match that of the mm.
+Each time a VMA read lock is acquired, we acquire a read lock on the :c:member:`!vma.vm_lock` read/write semaphore and hold it, while checking that the sequence count of the VMA does not match that of the mm.

 If it does, the read lock fails.
 If it does not, we hold the lock, excluding